To those who earned our thanks

 As much as the general public is tuning out from it nowadays, the reality is more people are dying of the virus now than ever.

-In the first four days up this week up to February 10 a further 37,569 people were recorded to have tested positive for COVID and 76 people had died.
+In the five days up to February 11 a further 46,519 people across NSW were reported to have tested positive for COVID and 95 people died.

 That's an average of 19 people dying each day.